Major archbishop: List of Major Archbishops

 This section provides a complete list of every bishop who has held the title of major archbishop, organized according to the precedence of their titles, which follows the order in which their churches became major archiepiscopal.
 So far, every major archbishop has been a cardinal except for Cyril Baselios and Sviatoslav Shevchuk.
-Antony Padiyara and Lubomyr Husar are the only major archbishops to resign the office, rather than dying in it.
+Antony Padiyara, Lubomyr Husar and George Alencherry are the only major archbishops to resign the office, rather than dying in it.